AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 #### Commercial Rights

-* The Beneficiary have the
+* The Beneficiary have the right to sublicense the Library, provided that the amount of compensation must strongly benefit human individuals that are inflicted with physical health or mental health illnesses.

 ## Grant Of Rights By The Third Party